cblanken/cblanken.github.io/content/posts/EinPfundMails.md

 This confirms what the prompt told us, so we can't identify the correct flag by any differences between the files.
 Instead we'll have to utilize the signatures provided in the emails to verify a valid `.eml`.

 ## Solution
 The first signature we see in the file is a `DKIM-Signature`.
-There is a useful [explainer](https://mailtrap.io/blog/dkim/) over on mailtrap[.]com, if you want to get into the nitty gritty, but the short of it is that DKIM is a common signature type that's used to verify the sender and that the __content__ of an email has not been altered.
-That's perfect for us to find the original, unaltered email in our _ein pfund mails_.
+There is a useful [explainer](https://mailtrap.io/blog/dkim/) over on mailtrap[.]com, if you want to get into the nitty gritty, but the short of it is that DKIM is a common signature type that's used to verify the sender and __content__ of an email have not been altered.
+That should be perfect to find the original, unaltered email in our _ein pfund mails_.

 Luckily, there are several DKIM verification libraries available on [PyPI](https://pypi.org/search/?q=dkim).
-I chose [check-dkim](https://pypi.org/project/check-dkim/) as it was the top of the list for my search.
+I chose [check-dkim](https://pypi.org/project/check-dkim/) since it was at the top of the list for my search.
 In the case of `check-dkim`, it's actually a CLI script.
 So, after installing (`pip install check-dkim`), we can verify that it works for one of our `.eml` files.
 ```console
 $ check-dkim mail/fffc5.eml
 Error verifying DKIM